githinjimary/Capstone-project/README.md

 Most schools, especially day schools, face the challenge of students skiving lessons.
 Once they have been registered present in the morning, they escape school.
 Should anything bad happen to such a student outside school while the record states that the student was present in school, could reflect badly on the teacher.
 Therefore, as a day school teacher I chose this project to help reduce or manage this problem.
 The project involves creating a face detection APP that automatically detects students present in class and automatically records the attendance.
 The data is taken live by using a camera in class and can be done at any time of the day as many times as possible.

 ***WORKING***
-The project involves creating a GUI that detects faces of students and registers their attendance in a csv file.
+The project involves train a face recognition model that detects faces of students and registers their attendance in a csv file.
 Students from one class will be registered in the system by scanning their faces and registers them as present or absent.This information is saved as a csv file and sent to the respective classteachers through mail,the data is then stored in a database.
 This project can later be used to scan students in an entire school and send messages to the respective class teachers and parents when their student was absent.

 ****FACIAL RECOGNITION****